christianfaccio/cluster_analysis/README.md

   - **Containers** are better suited for I/O-intensive workloads, especially those involving small to medium record lengths and random access patterns.
 They offer superior performance, lower overhead, and better scalability compared to VMs.
   - **VMs** provide stronger isolation and security but at the cost of higher overhead and reduced I/O performance.
 They may still be preferable for workloads requiring strict isolation or compatibility with legacy systems.

+  ---

+  ## Conclusion

+  ## Conclusion

+  Containers generally provide better performance and efficiency for high-performance computing, networking, and I/O workloads.
+VMs still offer stronger isolation, but for resource-intensive tasks with heavy inter-process communication, containers tend to be faster and more lightweight.